What is a Mastermind Group? Definition + Tutorials • The Success Alliance

 • Watch this short video tutorial where I discuss What’s the Difference between a Mastermind Group Facilitator, and a Coach or Consultant?

 Many coaches, consultants and teachers run mastermind groups.
 I’ve seen them blossom all over the world!
-If you think a mastermind group is right for you, here are my 6 tips about how to find a mastermind group.
+If you think a mastermind group is right for you, here are my 6 tips about how to find a mastermind group that is looking for new members.

-If you want more details, including how to vet a mastermind group to make sure it’s a good fit for you, download my free ebook, Finding Your Perfect Mastermind Group.
+If you want more details, including how to select a mastermind group and make sure it’s a good fit for you, download my free ebook, Finding Your Perfect Mastermind Group.

 How to start a mastermind group